Interplay between spin-orbit coupling and van Hove singularity in the Hund's metallicity of Sr$_2$RuO$_4$: Introduction

-Spin-orbit coupling is also vital to understand the magnetic response of this system.
-We compute the static susceptibility $\chi^{S}_{zz}(\omega=0)$ as

-where summations run over the energy eigenstates, $E_a$ is the eigenvalue of the $a$th energy eigenstate, and $\omega_{ba} = E_b - E_a$.
-The first term in Eq.~(\ref{eq:sus}) reflects the contribution from the long-lived moment, which is stated as the Curie term, whereas the second term expresses the Van Vleck (VV) component.
-Figure~\ref{fig:sus}(a) displays the long-time correlator that governs the Curie term in the susceptibility.
-The Curie term is generated by energetically degenerate eigenstates and directly affected by the long-lived magnetic moment.
-SOC lifts the degeneracy of the eigenstates and is supposed to reduce the Curie term and the long-time correlator in \ttgf.
-This results in a reduction of the long-time correlator in the Hund's metal regime ($T T_\mathrm{FL}$), as shown in Fig.~\ref{fig:sus}(a).
+Pioneering studies have adequately explained the normal state properties of \SRO via three-band models ~\cite{Liebsch2000,Pchelkina2007,Mravlje2011,Deng2016,Mravlje2016,Zhang2016,Sarvestani2018,MKim2018,Facio2018,Deng2019,Zingl2019,Strand2019,Gingras2019,Kugler2020,Linden2020,Karp2020,Ryee2016,Cobo2016} mostly employing dynamical mean-field theory (DMFT) in combination with density functional theory (DFT).
+Research has shown that Hund's coupling causes orbital-dependent correlations~\cite{Mackenzie1996,Bergemann2000,Bergemann2003} and bad metallic behaviors at nonzero temperatures, which are prototypical features of Hund's metals.
+Another important local interaction in \SRO is the spin-orbit coupling (SOC) that lifts the degeneracy between $j_\mathrm{eff}=1/2$ and $3/2$~\cite{Veenstra2014} (where $\jeff$ is the effective total angular momentum~\cite{BJKim2008}) and also modifies the Fermi surface~\cite{Pavarini2006,Haverkort2008,Zhang2016,MKim2018,Facio2018,Sarvestani2018,Tamai2019}.
+Since the continuous-time Monte Carlo solver~\cite{Gull2011}, which has been the most widely used in this system, can hardly reach $T >$$T_\mathrm{FL}$), as shown in Fig.~\ref{fig:sus}(a).
 On the other hand, the degeneracy-lifting introduced by the SOC has an opposite effect on the VV term.
 The VV contribution comes from the angular-momentum-mediated virtual excitations between the eigenstates.
 The newly contributing excitations between the SOC-lifted multiplets increases the VV term, as presented in Fig.~\ref{fig:sus}(b).
 In the range of $T$ we consider, susceptibility is boosted by SOC due to the prominent VV contribution.
+This is in contrast to its effect on the single-particle response.
+The SOC slightly changes the self-energy, to which its renormalized masses are not very sensitive~\cite{Linden2020}.
 We note that the VV contribution dominates $\Delta \chi = \chi^{}(\omega=0) - \beta \chi(\tau=\beta/2)$, which measures the strength of fluctuations~\cite{Hoshino2015}.
 Hence, the enhanced VV at low temperature shows the significance of SOC in the correlated nature of \SRO.
 Combined with the VHS, spin-orbit coupling makes the system reach its lowest $T_\mathrm{FL}$ at smaller $n_{\mathrm{el}}$ than expected when based solely on the VHS.

 The temperature dependence of the two contributions of Eq.~(\ref{eq:sus}) shows a sharp contrast.
 As $T$ increases, the long-time correlator rises while the VV counterpart decreases.
 Overall, the enhancement of the total susceptibility by SOC decreases as a function of $T$.
 Based on the envelope, SOC appears to suppress the susceptibility at higher temperatures.
 This would be consistent with a previous study that reported a reduced spin susceptibility by SOC at $T\gtrsim300$ K~\cite{Strand2019}.